 Easterner Hall Jackson Kelley organizes a missionary society to take the Gospel to the western Indians.
-His plans don’t come to fruition but he does eventually make it Oregon.
+His plans don’t come to fruition, but he eventually makes it to Oregon.

 Nathaniel Wyeth successfully leads a wagon party of colonizers to the Willamette River in present-day Oregon.

-William Sublette and Robert Campbell establish Fort Laramie on the North Platte River in Wyoming, the first permanent trading post in the region and soon to be an important stopping point for pioneers traveling the Oregon Trail.
+William Sublette and Robert Campbell establish Fort Laramie on the North Platte River in Wyoming, the first permanent trading post in the region and an important stopping point for pioneers traveling the Oregon Trail.

 Methodist minister Jason Lee and a party of missionaries take the Oregon Trail to Oregon.